Paraakie/Pong-Game/README.md

 # Pong Game
-This project aims to duplicate the classic Pong game.
+This project aims to recreate the classic Pong game.
 Using a custom Java class provided by Massey University.<br>
 <br>
 GameEnigne.java is not my own.